nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-24-benefits-of-remote-access-for-team-system/index.md

 ---
+title: Benefits of remote access for Team System
+date: 2007-05-24
+author: MrHinsh
 id: "398"
-title: "Benefits of remote access for Team System"
-date: "2007-05-24"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "benefits-of-remote-access-for-team-system"
+slug: benefits-of-remote-access-for-team-system
 aliases:
 - /blog/benefits-of-remote-access-for-team-system
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 Remote access for Team Server is about disparate teams.
 This means that you can use those cheep contractors in eastern Europe without needing to give them a small project because of the difficulties in integrating their work.